 Mishimoto's catch can system for the WRX includes two separate cans, meant to handle both the PCV and CCV systems separately.
 It includes mounting brackets specific to the WRX, hoses, and all the required hardware for an easy installation.

 Inside the cans, an air diverter causes turbulance in the air to improve oil separation, and a 50-micron bronze filter keeps the air clean as it leaves the cans.
 The cans have baffles inside that prevent oil from splashing up and making its way back into the system.

 Another catch can system from Mishimoto, this one is simpler and more affordable.
 It has a single catch can for the PCV system.
 This provides most of the benefit of the dual catch can system, but it's easier to install and costs less.

 The catch can has internal baffling to keep the separated oil down in the can.
 This helps to insure the air that passes through is as clean as possible.

-An air oil separator does more than a catch can.
-Rather than just collecting the oil from the PCV system, requiring a can to be emptied occasionally, an AOS returns the oil to the car's oil pan.
+An air oil separator does more than a catch can, but it's main job is still keeping the intake tract clean.
+Rather than just collecting the oil from the PCV system, requiring a can to be emptied occasionally, an AOS returns the oil back to the car's oil pan.
 This means there's no added maintenance, just regular oil changes will do.

-Many people prefer air oil separators, since there's no need to worry about the cans filling with oil and no added maintenance.
+Many people prefer an AOS, since there's no need to worry about the cans filling with oil and no added maintenance.